-Yes, with his Golden Circle, Simon Sinek has created a model whose strength lies in simplicity.
-But he stays with the Why, that is, for what.
-For me, the Why is the platform on which I stand and from which I can define my direction.
-That's where my main interest begins: How can I make my purpose measurable and thus generate impact?
+Yes, Simon Sinek has created a model with his Golden Circle whose strength lies in simplicity.
+But he stops at the Why.
+For me, the Why is the platform on which I stand and from which I can define my direction of action.
+This is where my main interest begins: How can I make my purpose measurable and thus generate impact?
 It's about really changing something.
 Not just talking about it.

 And how would you define your own purpose?

-It is always a little difficult for me to break down into one sentence, but I try it here: my purpose is to reveal the individual potential of people and teams to the light of day and to support them in making the best of it for them.
+My purpose is to bring the individual potential of people and teams to the light of day and to support them in making the best of it for them.

 As you say about yourself, you have a “cosmic sense” for trends and the future.
 Where do you see our society heading?

 I can imagine a lot here.
-In my utopia I see our society as a global community with a generally valid value system in which we support each other and we rebuild our earth together.
-I hope that we can make our structures and systems so dynamic that they remain or become stable.
-Ideally, artificial intelligence will support us in this.
-I hope that as many as possible have asked themselves the question of meaning by then and have found a satisfactory solution for themselves.
+In my utopia, I see our society as a world community with a generally applicable value system in which we support each other and we rebuild our earth together.
+I hope that we can dynamize our structures and systems to the point where they are self-supporting.
+Ideally, the artificial intelligences support us in this.
+I hope that by then as many as possible have asked themselves the question of meaning and have found a satisfactory solution for themselves.
 To actively shape the world instead of just living on it.

 What should your grandchildren tell you about Monika?

-I can't answer that for you, I don't have a big all-encompassing vision.
-I live in the flow, want to fully enjoy my life to the full, which means for me to continue to actively shape the world.
-The grandchildren and hopefully great-grandchildren may then say: Look, the brisk grandma there - she's already crazy.
+I can't answer that for you, I don't have a great all-encompassing vision.
+I live in flow and not in life planning.
+I want to enjoy my life to the full, which means for me to continue to actively shape the world in a positive way.
+The grandchildren and hopefully great-grandchildren might then say: Look, the brisk grandma there - she's already a bit crazy.
 Always on the go, with a smile on her face and she makes the best apple pie there is.
 When she's there ...!

 I believe that every company must have a purpose and should take advantage of it to be viable and worthy in the future.